Tutorial: Create a rule and set up notifications in your Azure IoT Central application

 Optionally, you can set a Time aggregation.
 When you select a time aggregation, you must also select an aggregation type, such as average or sum from the aggregation drop-down.

 - Without aggregation, the rule triggers for each telemetry data point that meets the condition.
-For example, if the rule is configured to trigger when temperature is above 80 then the rule triggers almost instantly when the device reports temperature > 80.
+For example, if you configure the rule to trigger when temperature is above 70 then the rule triggers almost instantly when the device temperature exceeds this value.

 - With aggregation, the rule triggers if the aggregate value of the telemetry data points in the time window meets the condition.
-For example, if the rule is configured to trigger when temperature is above 80, time aggregation is set to 10 minutes, and the aggregation type is average, then the rule triggers when the device reports an average temperature > 80, calculated over a 10-minute interval.
+For example, if you configure the rule to trigger when temperature is above 70 and with an average time aggregation of 10 minutes, then the rule triggers when the device reports an average temperature greater than 70, calculated over a 10-minute interval.

 You can add multiple conditions to a rule by selecting + Condition.
 When multiple conditions are specified, all the conditions must be met for the rule to trigger.
 Each condition is joined by an implicit